Being assertive can help you change behaviours which are intruding on or upsetting you, but sometimes this way of being can be misinterpreted.

 Use these Assertion Messages to help people understand what you’d like them to do and why.

-Learn the 3 key components of Assertion Messages in the video above and instantly become more Assertive as a leader.
+Learn the 3 key components of Assertion Messages in this clip from a recent Great Managers MasterClass and instantly become more Assertive as a leader.

 How to be More Assertive using Assertion Messages

 It’s a very thorough communication skills reference.
 Bolton says that the goal of an Assertion Message is to change the behaviour which is intruding on us or upsetting us.

 - A non-judgemental description of the behaviour to be changed

 - The impact or effect of other person’s behaviour

 - “When you” and you describe the behaviour.

 - “I feel” and you describe your feeling (I-Statement).